store2be/store2be.github.io/_posts/2017-04-06-git-aliases-ideas-from-our-setups.md

 author_staff_member: 02_fausto
 ---

-This post contains a list of the Git aliases we use the most, particularly the ones we find interesting (i.e., not `c = commit`) and that have increased our productivity using Git.
+This post is part of a series about our Git setups.
+In this series we will focus on the Git aliases we use the most, particularly the ones we find interesting (i.e., not `c = commit`) and that have increased our productivity using Git.

+A complete compilation can be found [here]({{ site.url }}/never-forgit).

 # Rebasing